randall-coding/music-festival-gpt/blog/write-up.md

 ## Mission 1: Capturing the Coachella Lineup

 Let's start by creating our first tool to capture the upcoming coachella lineup.
 The simplest way to capture a website with GPTscript is using the built in `sys.http.html2text?` tool.
-As the name implies it converts an http request into text that ChatGPT can process.
+As the name implies it converts an http request into text that the AI can process.

 Using coachella's official lineup page https://www.coachella.com/lineup I created a tool like this: